Originally Published: Feb. 26, 2012

 In her third film, Houston played opposite Denzel Washington in “The Preacher’s Wife” (1996).
-The movie’s soundtrack became the best-selling gospel album in music history.
+The movie’s Gospel-inspired soundtrack took Houston back to her religious roots.
+Moreover, it became the best-selling gospel album in music history.

-According to The Hollywood Reporter, Price says to Houston who was sitting in the audience, “You are a class act, you are an icon.”
-Houston surprises Price by joining her on stage.
-Houston took the microphone and started singing, “Yes, Jesus Loves Me.”
+According to The Hollywood Reporter, Price noticed Houston who was sitting in the audience and stated, “You are a class act, you are an icon.”
+Houston surprised Price by joining her on stage.
+Houston took the microphone and started singing the classic Gospel hymn, “Yes, Jesus Loves Me.”
 Price joined in.

-According to Us Weekly Online, a “home-going” memorial service was held for Houston at New Hope Baptist Church in her hometown of Newark, New Jersey on February 18, 2012.
+A home-going memorial service was held for Houston at New Hope Baptist Church in her hometown of Newark, New Jersey on February 18, 2012.
 The service was attended by 1,500 of Houston’s close family and friends.

-Sunday, February 19, 2012, Houston’s funeral service was also held at the New Hope Baptist Church where Pastor/singer Marvin Winans gave the eulogy.
-In addition, several top secular and gospel music acts, such as Stevie Wonder, Alicia Keys, Kim Burrell and CeCe Winans performed.
+On February 19, 2012, Houston’s funeral service was also held at the New Hope Baptist Church where Pastor/singer Marvin Winans gave the eulogy.
+Additionally, several top secular and gospel music acts, such as Stevie Wonder, Alicia Keys, Kim Burrell and CeCe Winans performed.